Deep Blue Sea (1999 film): Plot

-In a remote underwater facility, doctors Susan McCallister and Jim Whitlock are conducting research on mako sharks to help in the re-activation of dormant human brain cells like those found in Alzheimer's disease patients.
+In a remote underwater facility, doctors Susan McAlester and Jim Whitlock are conducting research on mako sharks to find a cure for Alzheimer's disease, by harvesting a specific protein complex from the shark's enlarged brain tissue to help in the reactivation of dormant human brain cells.
 After one of the sharks escapes the facility and attempts to attack a boat full of young adults, financial backers send corporate executive Russell Franklin to investigate the facility.

-Susan and Jim prove their research is working by testing a certain protein complex that was removed from the brain tissue of their largest shark, which bites off Jim's right arm upon awakening in the laboratory.
-Brenda Kerns, the tower's operator, calls a helicopter that flies through heavy rain and strong winds to evacuate Jim.
-As Jim is being lifted the cable jams, dropping Jim and his stretcher into the shark pen.
-The largest shark grabs the stretcher and pulls the helicopter into the tower, killing Brenda and the pilots, as well as causing massive explosions that severely damage the facility.
+Susan and Jim prove their research is working by testing a specific protein complex isolated from the brain tissue of their largest shark, which suddenly bites off Jim's arm upon awakening in the laboratory.
+Tower operator Brenda Kerns calls a helicopter that flies through heavy rain and strong winds to evacuate Jim.
+As Jim is being airlifted on a stretcher, the cable jams, and he is dropped into the shark pen.
+The largest shark grabs the stretcher, which is still attached to the cable, and uses it to pull the helicopter into the tower; the resulting explosions kill Brenda and the helicopter pilots while severely damaging the facility.

-In the laboratory, Susan, Franklin, wrangler Carter Blake, marine biologist Janice Higgins, and engineer Tom Scoggins witness the shark smash the stretcher against the laboratory's main window, which then shatters, drowning Jim and flooding the facility.
-The group goes to the facility's wet entry, where they plan to take a submersible to escape to the surface.
-Susan confesses to the others that she and Jim genetically engineered the sharks to increase their brain size, as they were not naturally large enough to harvest sufficient amounts of the protein complex; this broke protocol and made the sharks smarter and deadlier.
-In the facility's partially flooded kitchen, cook Sherman "Preacher" Dudley, manages to kill a strayed shark by setting off an explosion with his lighter.

-When the group reaches the wet entry, they discover that the submersible has been damaged and is unsuitable for use.
-While delivering a monologue emphasizing the need for group unity, Franklin is dragged into the submersible pool by the largest shark and devoured.
-The remaining crew opt to climb up the elevator shaft at the risk of destabilizing the pool.
-As they climb, explosive tremors cause the ladder to break, and Janice loses her grip and falls into the water.
-Despite Carter's attempt to save her, a shark drags Janice under and devours her.
+Susan, Russell, shark wrangler Carter Blake, marine biologist Janice Higgins, and engineer Tom Scoggins witness the shark smash Jim's stretcher against the laboratory's main window and shatter it, drowning Jim and flooding the facility.
+They go to the facility's wet porch, where they plan to take a submersible to the surface.
+Susan confesses that she and Jim genetically engineered the sharks to increase their brain size as they were not naturally large enough to harvest sufficient amounts of the protein complex, breaking protocol and making the sharks much smarter and deadlier.
+In the flooded kitchen, cook Sherman "Preacher" Dudley hides in the oven from a stray shark that eats his pet parrot.
+The shark accidentally causes a gas leak from the oven while trying to break into it, and Preacher sneaks away and kills it by setting off an explosion with his lighter.
+When the group reaches the wet porch, they discover that the submersible has been damaged and is unsuitable for use.
+While delivering a monologue emphasizing the need for group unity, Russell is dragged into the submersible pool by the largest shark and devoured.
+The remaining crew opts to climb up the elevator shaft at the risk of destabilizing the pool.
+As they climb, explosive tremors cause the ladder to break.
+Janice loses her grip and falls into the water.
+Despite Carter's attempt to save her, a shark drags her under and devours her.